-The Spanish-language Journalism Program is a unique initiative to train bilingual students interested in covering Latino communities in the U.S. or abroad.
+The Spanish-language Journalism Program is a unique initiative to train bilingual students interested in covering Latino communities.

 how to apply